-The environment, the pre-existing mental issues, and the drugs that the ahjumma gave him all led to this moment, he was a ticking time bomb.
+The environment, the pre-existing mental health issues, and the drugs that the ahjumma gave him all led to this moment, he was a ticking time bomb.
 Moon Jo found out he’s on the verge of snapping and groomed him to basically snap.

 To answer the first burning question, yes, Jong Woo killed the four of them, and yes, the doctor, Moon Jo (played by Lee Dong Wook) was real and he’s now dead.

 Moon Jo was a cannibal dentist that enjoyed killing people with cold blood and he did it with the help of people at that dorm.
 He’s a psychopath who can spot one in the making and take advantage of them, he saw himself in Jong-Woo.